 The 1,450-mile river is a lifeline to 40 million people in the Southwest across seven states and Mexico.
 How the Lower Basin states – Arizona, California and Nevada – use and manage this water to meet agricultural, urban, environmental and industrial needs was the focus of this tour.

-As part of the event, you will receive a copy of our Layperson’s Guide to the Colorado River and be entered into a drawing to win one of the Foundation’s beautiful water maps.
+As part of the event, participants received a copy of our Layperson’s Guide to the Colorado River and were entered into a drawing to win one of the Foundation’s beautiful water maps.

 “Great job!
 I want to see all this in person.
 Will have to be on the bus next year.”